corda/corda-solutions/bn-apps/cordapp-distribution/design/design.md

 Similarly to *download adaptors*, *notification callbacks* might define their custom local configuration.

-*Node administrator* will be responsible for switching their node into *flows draining mode*, installing updates and restarting the node manually, in response to the notifications they receive from the CDS.

 #### CorDapp structure

 All CorDapps should contain a standard CorDapp descriptor inside their `META-INF` folder, with such information as *vendor*, *name* and *version*.
-This information will be used by the CDS CorDapp to match the installed CorDapps versions against the CorDapps descriptors from the BNO.
+This information will be used by the CDS CorDapp to match the installed CorDapps versions against the CorDapps descriptors received from the BNO.

-CorDapps would have to be signed via standard java signing mechanism if their signature needs to be verified.
+CorDapps will have to be signed via standard [Jar Signing](https://docs.oracle.com/javase/tutorial/deployment/jar/signing.html) mechanism if their signature needs to be verified.

 #### Distribution of initial software

-To onboard a BN, a node will need to have such CorDapps as [Business Network Membership Service](https://github.com/corda/corda-solutions/blob/master/bn-apps/memberships-management/design/design.md) and CorDapp distribution service installed to it.

-At the point of on-boarding, a node will not have any BN-related CorDapps installed to it.
-This means, that an initial CorDapp distribution will have to be done either off-Corda, or via a standardised API which will have to be supported by all BNs.
+To on-board to a BN, a node will have to have such CorDapps as [Business Network Membership Service](https://github.com/corda/corda-solutions/blob/master/bn-apps/memberships-management/design/design.md) and CorDapp Distribution Service installed to it.
+Distribution of these CorDapps will have to be done either off-Corda, or via a standardised API which will have to be implemented by all BNs.
 Defining a standardised API is out-of-scope of this design, as its hardly feasible if doable at all.

-The proposal of this design document - is to distribute initial CorDapps required for on-boarding off-Corda.
+The proposal of this design document - is to distribute initial CorDapps *off-Corda*.

 #### First start

-On start, each BN member will be pull down a list of CorDapp descriptors from their BNO.
+On start, BN members will pull down a list of CorDapp descriptors from their BNO.

 ![CorDapps list processing logic](./resources/cordapps_list_processing.png).

-#### Notifying of new update availability
+#### Notifying of new updates availability

 BNO will notify BN members about availability of new updates.
-Notification will be distributed via Corda flows.
+Notification will be send via Corda flows.
 Each notification will include a full list of updated CorDapps and their descriptors.
 Updates processing logic will be the same as described in the previous section.

 BNO will not able to enforce a node to install updates. *Node administrators* should consider updating their CorDapps if a newer version is available and **must** update CorDapps if their version gets below the `minimumVersion`.
-Prompt installation can be achieved by utilising *download adaptors* and *update callbacks*, which are described in the further sections.
+Prompt installation can be achieved by utilising *download adaptors* and *update callbacks*, which have been described in the previous sections.

 CorDapps should be designed to be backward compatible.
 Corda provides mechanisms for [flow versioning](https://docs.corda.net/head/upgrading-cordapps.html#flow-versioning), [contract and state upgrades](https://docs.corda.net/head/upgrading-cordapps.html#contract-and-state-versioning), [states evolution](https://docs.corda.net/head/serialization-default-evolution.html) and [contract constraints](https://docs.corda.net/head/api-contract-constraints.html) at the platform level out-of-the-box.

+#### Installation of an update

+*Node administrator* will be responsible for switching their node into *flows draining mode*, installing updates and restarting the node **manually**, in response to the notifications they receive from the CDS.

-#### Adding a new CorDapp update to the BNOs node
+#### Adding a new CorDapp update to a BNO's node

 To distribute a new CorDapp update, BNO will need to:

-* manually prepare and put the jar to a *distribution location*, i.e. copy to some folder on their filesystem, upload to a CDN and etc. The distribution location is defined by the *distribution mechanism*, which the BNO has associated with the CorDapp.
+* manually prepare and put the jar to a *distribution location*, i.e. to copy to some folder on their filesystem, to upload to a CDN and etc. A *distribution location* is defined by the *distribution mechanism*, associated with the CorDapp.
 * update the CorDapp's descriptor to point to the new *distribution location*.
 This will be done via Corda flow.
 The flow will update CorDapp descriptors as well as will send notifications about new update availability to the BN members.

-Both of the steps can be triggered in an automated way from BNO's build pipeline if required
+Both of the steps can be triggered in an automated way from BNO's build pipeline if required.

 Increment of a CorDapp's minimum version will be done via Corda flows as well, which will also send notifications about new update availability to all BN members.